-The names of six other candidates appeared alongside Aliyev on the ballot, but all were loyal to the authorities and some have not even bothered to campaign.
+The names of six other candidates appeared alongside Aliyev on the ballot, but all were loyal to the authorities and some had not even bothered to campaign.

-Azerbaijan, a strategic oil-rich country, has been seen as a nation struggling to balance ties with the United States and Russia, as Moscow and Washington vie for its allegiance.
+The strategic, oil-rich country has been seen as a nation struggling to balance ties with the US and Russia, as Moscow and Washington vie for its allegiance.